australian workers favour male bosses but want to work in gender-diverse teams

-- 77% of Australians (70% globally, 65% New Zealand) think women and men are equally supported when applying for a job or when asking for a promotion.
+- 77% of Australians (70% globally, 65% in New Zealand) think women and men are similarly supported when applying for a job or a promotion.
 Yet 60% of Australians stated men are favoured over women when two candidates equally qualify for a job

-- 85% of Australians (75% globally; 80% New Zealand) agree their direct manager plays an important role in setting the team spirit.
-And 79% of Australians (73% globally; 74% New Zealand) agree their direct manager advocates company culture and sets the example.
+- 85% of Australians (75% globally; 80% in New Zealand) agree their direct manager is essential in setting the team spirit.
+And 79% of Australians (73% globally; 74% in New Zealand) agree their natural manager advocates company culture and sets the example.

-To access the full global research report go to www.randstad.com.au/workforce360
+To access the entire global research report go to www.randstad.com.au/workforce360.

 Frank Ribot, CEO of Australia & New Zealand at Randstad, is available for interviews.